 Choose fiddly foods

-If you eat foods that take a little time and effort to eat, this will allow time for your body to recognize the feeling of fullness.
+If you eat foods that take a little time and effort to eat, this will allow time for your body to recognise the feeling of fullness.
 Good examples of fiddly foods are corn on the cob, a crunchy salad or fish with bones, these types of foods force you to eat more slowly and help you to feel full quicker.

 Eat an apple before your meal